A range of research scholarships for graduates undertaking a higher degree by research are available at Victoria University.

 - Doctor of Philosophy (PhD): conduct research that leads to new knowledge or re-interprets existing ideas, theories and approaches.

-- Professional Doctorates: focus on issues in a particular profession and develop your ability to conduct independent research that makes an original contribution to improving practice.
+- Professional Doctorates: focus on issues in a particular profession and conduct independent research to make an original contribution to improving practice.
 Research scholarships are offered for the following Professional Doctorates:

 Students within Year 1 of the PhD (Integrated) are not eligible for a scholarship but are able to apply for Year 2 onwards.